 What does this Japanese fast-fashion retail giant have in common with the founder of Facebook?
 Well, at first glance of the latter’s sartorial choices, it always seems like he had just stepped out of a UNIQLO store.

-Their apparel aside, this ethos of practicality is also infused throughout their operational strategy, through managing their own product planning, design, manufacturing and distribution.
-By building a direct bridge from store to supplier, they cut cost and time in the manufacturing process.
+Their apparel aside, this ethos of practicality is also infused throughout their operational strategy, through the way they plan, design, manufacture, distribute and manage their own products.
+By building a direct bridge from supplier to store, they cut cost and time in the whole chain.

 In our world where bigger is better, these two industry thought leaders teach us that less truly is more.

 The fashion retail behemoth has proven time and again to be a modern and trendy appeal to the masses.
 From its standard basics that are oh-so-easy to pair, to its more embellished ensembles, it caters to the varied tastes of consumers.
-It has even upheld its ability to lure sartorially minded shoppers with occasional high profile collaborations alongside the likes of David Beckham and Balmain.
+It has even upheld its ability to lure sartorially-minded shoppers with occasional high profile collaborations with the likes of David Beckham and Balmain.